Face negotiation theory: Safe sex negotiation

-Face Saving in Business Request Emails
+Face saving in business request emails

 A study conducted on the exchange of business emails between Chinese & American business associates presented how the structure of email requests affected the person's face & impacted how the associates viewed the request.
 It was observed that direct requests in an email threatened the face of the recipient & sender.
 It resulted in loss of face because the recipient was denied autonomy and acted in a socially unacceptable manner.

-Face Threat & Disability
+Face negotiation and online gift-giving

+Research into the world of community gift-giving on livestream services found that face plays a role in purchases on live video streaming platforms.
+Consumer competitive arousal, gift design aesthetics, and broadcaster's image all make a difference in an audience's decision to purchase these gifts for livestreamers.
+Though research found it is easy to make purchasing decisions online, face plays a role in moderating how much someone is willing to give gifts to a person on a livestream.

+Face threat and disability

-A research was conducted to gauge how disabled persons interact with able bodied individuals with regards to protecting one's face and self-identity.
+Research was conducted to gauge how disabled persons interact with able bodied individuals with regards to protecting one's face and self-identity.
 The study considered students with not only physical disability but also disabilities not visually identifiable such as heart conditions and hearing impairment.
 Those with disabilities were threatened by the way others treated them and hence they chose more face-saving strategies.
 For instance, communication apprehension was noted in students with a hearing impairment and they reported less disclosure in the conversation.
 In fact, the study found that disabled students viewed asking help from able bodied individuals as a face threatening act.

-Responding to Unethical Communication
+Responding to unethical communication

-A research in people's reaction to unethical communication revealed that people use Face Threatening Acts in order to counter the apprehension in communication.
-According to Bisel et al. (2011), ‘denying unethical communication challenges both positive and negative face of the hearer”.
+Research on people's reaction to unethical communication revealed that people use face-threatening acts in order to counter the apprehension in communication.
+According to Bisel et al. (2011), "denying unethical communication challenges both positive and negative face of the hearer”.
 An expression of disapproval threatens a person's positive face which indicates the hearer's need for approval and it impacts the person's negative face because it affects the person's autonomy.

 The study put forth a research question of associating politeness strategies and unethical communication.
 The strategies considered were don't’ do the face threatening act, negative politeness, positive politeness and bald on strategy.
 The unethical communication was classified as one that was either deceptive, manipulative, exploitative, intrusive or coercive.
 The ideal strategic responses have been highlighted in the figure.

-Face Saving in Artwork Reviews
+Face saving in artwork reviews

 A research was conducted to study the use of face saving and face threatening acts in reviewing artwork.
 For the study, twelve reviews from the periodical Literatūra ir menas (Literature and Art) were randomly selected.
 The source for the research analysis was between 1970 -1975.

 It was observed that reviewers generally had the face of the artist in mind before presenting their reviews.
 When presenting a negative review, reviewers threatened the positive face of the artist and hence also presented positive feedback in order to ‘save face’ of the artist.